kevvrites/kevvrites/README.md

 ## Hi there 👋, I'm Kevin

-I'm a student studying Mechanical Engineering and Computer Science at Drexel University.
+I'm a student studying Mechanical Engineering at Drexel University.
 I'm interested in tech and like solving puzzles.

 ### 🔭 I’m currently working on ...
-- Improving my skills and problem solving approach
+- Improving my skills...
-- Advent of Code 2021
+- Advent of Code 2022
-- Adding content to my website
+- TryHackMe Advent of Cyber 4
+- Buildspace Projects! @buildspace.so

 ### 🌱 I’m currently learning ...
+- Hanabi.
+(H-Group Conventions)
-- How to use convolutional neural networks (CNN) to identify thermodynamic processes
+- How to enjoy life
-- To build smart contracts using Solidity and Python
+- Programming stuff
+- Networking and cybersecurity stuff

 ### 📫 How to reach me:
 - LinkedIn @kevinliudrexel
+- Twitter @kevvrites